 - Did we achieve our community engagement objectives? - Were those who may be affected by a decision, given sufficient materials to meaningfully engage in the process? - To what extent were those engaged in the process representative of those affected by the decision and of the broader community? - How did the engagement and community contribution influence the decision-making process? - What learnings from the engagement process can be applied to future projects?

-When designing our community engagement, we will establish an engagement evaluation process that reviews outcomes to ensure learnings are incorporated into future engagement processes for continuous improvement.
-We will use community feedback on the engagement experience to identify and implement improvements to our engagement practice.
+When designing our community engagement, we will establish an engagement evaluation process, and we will review outcomes to ensure learnings are incorporated into future engagement processes for continuous improvement.

 Closing the loop